-The Director of Finance and Resources (Section 151 Officer) in consultation with the Internal Audit Client Manager and the Borough Solicitor/Legal Services, will decide on the sanctions to be imposed should the case be deemed serious.
-These sanctions can include disciplinary action, criminal prosecution, civil litigation or referral to professional accredited bodies.
+The Deputy Chief Executive (Section 151 Officer) in consultation with the Internal Audit Client Manager and the Borough Solicitor, will decide on the sanctions to be imposed should the case be deemed serious.
+These sanctions can include Delisciplinary action, criminal prosecution, civil litigation or referral to professional accredited bodies.

-Special arrangements are made in respect of Housing Benefit and Council Tax Benefit fraud, for which a dedicated investigation team is employed.
+Special arrangements are made in respect of Hhousing Bbenefit and Council Tax Benefit fraud, for which a dedicated investigation team is employed.
 They operate to a separate Housing Benefit Anti-Fraud Strategy and a Housing and Council Tax Benefit Prosecution Policy, which embrace the principles of the Council's wider Anti-Fraud, Anti-Corruption and Anti-Bribery Strategy.